 The Kingfisher Hiking Stick Lanyard is hand tied and ready to attach to your stick with minor adjustment - using no clips, plastic components or dubious injection molded parts.
 It is expertly tied from a single length of perlon rope and relies entirely on the action of proven mountain climbing knots.
 The strap has 2 degrees of adjustment.
 The soft but strong cord is wound around the shaft in a bound prusik knot which holds fast to the shaft when the loop is stressed but slides easily when grasped directly.
 This allows for infinite adjustment (or easy removal if needed)

 Note: The lanyard is shipped on a separate stub from the staff.
 It is better if you are somewhat familiar with ropes when initially sliding the lanyard on the staff in case you need to adjust the tightness and re-make the prusik loop.
-If you feel uncomfortable or confused by this after watching the video (how to tie a prusik), or you are seeking a "snap on" solution, it might be better not to order this product.
+If you feel uncomfortable or confused by the images on tying the prusik or after watching the video (how to tie a prusik), or you are seeking a "snap on" solution, it might be better not to order this product.
 On the other hand, if you view this as a learning opportunity, you won't be disappointed.
 You certainly won't be disappointed by its intended use.
 The rope's colors vary from one shipment to the next so there will be differences in color from the images shown.

 The vertical position of the lanyard is easily adjusted to any position - high, low or at any position along the shaft.
 This is especially convenient when changing the working length of the hiking stick for different terrains.
 Compare this to the high tech adjustable metal telescoping trekking pole.
 A solid wooden staff has no mechanical or plastic components to fail and cannot collapse in use like an aluminum trekking pole.